Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel

 The reported metrics of the recent Black Friday shopping season show resilience as shoppers were more engaged with brands and publishers than in 2021.
 Slight changes in consumer behavior indicate a gravitation toward shoppers making more informed decisions based on research and bargain hunting.

-While economic instability is still a huge topic, Cyber Week 2022 proved that online retail and travel are bouncing back.
+While economic instability is still a huge topic, Cyber Week 2022 proved that online retail are bouncing back.

-Stay tuned for the full impact.com report and deep dive into Cyber Week: breaking down how specific industries fared and how to get the ball rolling for 2023!
+Download the full impact.com report and deep dive into Cyber Week 2022: breaking down how specific industries fared and using the data as the blueprint to strategize for success in the 2023 shopping season!

 Stay in the know.
 Get our monthly newsletter right in your inbox.